be5invis/Iosevka/README.md

 <!-- BEGIN Section-Cherry-Picking-Styles -->
 <!-- THIS SECTION IS AUTOMATICALLY GENERATED.
 DO NOT EDIT. -->

-* `design`, `upright` and `italic`: Optional, Dictionary, defines styles for individual characters.
+* `design`, `upright`, `italic`, and `oblique`: Optional, Dictionary, defines styles for individual characters.
 The choices are organized in key-value pairs, assigning a variant to a character group.
-Alternatively, you could assign numbers to `cv##` tags, like what you did when using OpenType in CSS.The valid combinations include:
+Alternatively, you could assign numbers to `cv##` tags, like what you did when using OpenType in CSS.
+Assignments under `design` will be applied to all the slopes, and `upright`, `italic`, and `oblique` will apply to corresponded slopes.
+The valid combinations include:

   - Styles for `A`, `Λ`, `Δ`:
     + `turn-v = 'straight'`, `cv01 = 1`: Standard, straight `A`, `Λ`, `Δ` (default).